benc-uk/icon-collection/readme.md

 # Icon Galleries
-To view the icons, thumbnail gallery pages indexing each of the main sets is provided.
+To view the icons, thumbnail gallery pages for each of the main sets is provided.
+The gallery pages also allow you to search the icons, view them on a range of light & dark backgrounds and also download the icon in SVG or PNG format.
 Note.
 These galleries only work when viewing this repo from GitHub pages here https://code.benco.io/icon-collection/

 #### [Azure Patterns Collection](azure-patterns)